Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 13. Applying Security Patches Only

 If you are a system admin responsible for managing remote RHEL or CentOS servers, chances are you’ll often want to leave the user-space programs alone and only install security updates.
-Luckily, you can use the below command to do just this.
+Luckily, you can use the command below to do this.

 $ sudo yum update --security